Medical disability is a numerical expression in percent of medical limitations resulting from an illness or various diseases.

 Centrelink has a list of manifest conditions and General Medical Rules

-For the purposes of DSP, JSP and determining partial capacity to work, medical evidence is corroborating evidence that provides information about a person's medical condition/s and resulting impact.
+For the purposes of Disability Support Pension, Job Seeker Payment and determining partial capacity to work, medical evidence is corroborating evidence that provides information about a person's medical condition/s and resulting impact.
 This documentation may include, but is not limited to:

 - results of diagnostic tests